SNodeC/snode.c/README.md

 sudo make install
 ```

 As SNode.C uses C++ templates a lot the compilation process will take some time.
-At least on a Raspberry Pi you can go for a coffee - it will take up to one and a half hour (on a Raspberry Pi 3) if just one core is activated for compilation.
+At least on a Raspberry Pi you can go for a coffee - it will take up to one and a half hour (on a Raspberry Pi 3 if just one core is activated for compilation).

 It is a good idea to utilize all processor cores and threads for compilation.
 Thus e.g. on a Raspberry Pi append `-j4` to the `make`  or `ninja` command.